lieszkol/november-gallery/README.md

 Log into your "backend" and go to Settings → November Gallery to configure your defaults.

-Select the folder that you created your galleries under from the Base Media Folder drop-down:
+Select the folder that you created your galleries under from the Base Media Folder drop-down, you can also select a default layout for your galleries.

 ## Support